lingduoduo/Deep-Learning/Tensorflow/Tensorflow.md

   - Research show GRUs offer competitive performance on some tasks, but not all
 - Bidirectional RNN

 **Loss Function**
+- Based on the type of problem, supervised, unsupervised, reinforcement, pick a function to generate a number that describes how wrong the model is
 - Backpropagation
 - Loss function to determine how much the model differs from the ideal
 - Supervised